This post may contain affiliate links. Please read our disclosure policy.

-Secret #1: Start with the Best
+Secret #1: Start with the best chicken

-Secret #2: Brine for Flavor
+Secret #2: Brine for flavor – or don’t

 A metal bowl filled with a creamy mixture containing small, scattered chunks of food, placed on a wooden surface.

-Secret #3: Air Dry for Crispness
+Secret #3: Air dry for crispness

 Raw, seasoned chicken pieces on a cutting board.